markpmlim/EquiRectangular2CompactCubemap/README.md

 <br />
 <br />

-The 2 graphics above were downloaded from an article posted at weblink 3
+The 2 graphics above were downloaded from an article posted at web link 3
 <br />
 <br />